The Master's Essay

 Depth of knowledge in chosen field

 A Review Results form is completed by the advisor following the approval of a final draft.
-The signed form along with three final copies of the Master's Essay--one electronic copy and two hard bound copies--must be submitted to the Graduate Program Coordinator before the degree is officially conferred.
+The signed form, along with the final electronic copy of the Master's Essay, must be submitted to the Graduate Program Coordinator before the degree is officially conferred.

 Master’s Essay Presentations